-- 1. The anesthesia care provider must be a licensed dental and/ or medical practitioner with appropriate state certification for deep sedation/general anesthesia. - 2.
-The anesthesia care provider must have completed a 1- or 2-year dental anesthesia residency or its equivalent, as approved by the American Dental Association (ADA), and/or medical anesthesia residency, as approved by the American Medical Association (AMA). - 3.
-The anesthesia care provider must be licensed by and in compliance with the laws of the state in which he/she practices.
-Laws vary from state to state and must be respected. - 4.
+- 1. The anesthesia care provider must be a licensed dental and/ or medical practitioner with appropriate and current state certification for deep sedation/general anesthesia. - 2.
+The anesthesia care provider must have completed a 1- or 2-year dental anesthesia residency or its equivalent, as ap-proved by the American Dental Association (ADA), and/ or medical anesthesia residency, as approved by the Ame-rican Medical Association (AMA). - 3.
+The anesthesia care provider currently must be licensed by and in compliance with the laws of the state in which he/ she practices.
+Laws vary from state to state and may supercede any portion of this document. - 4.
 If state law permits a certified registered nurse anesthetist or anesthesia assistant to function under the supervision of a dentist, the dentist is required to have completed training in deep sedation/general anesthesia and be licensed or permitted, as appropriate to state law.